Continued from My Summer Interrupted, Part I

 Jim helped me to my feet and got me over to the van.
 I vaguely recall he and Karen saying something about the emergency room.
 After thanking Jim profusely, and our other neighbor, Tony, who’d been covering the area by bicycle, Karen drove to our house only long enough to put Leia in the house, and then drove me to the Edward Emergency Department of Plainfield, a component of Edward-Elmhurst Health and the only ER in town.

 The 4th of July must be one of the worst days to need emergency care.
-I’m sure it’s right up there with New Year’s Eve and Christmas.
+It must rank right up there with New Year’s Eve and Christmas.
 I’m sure the people working those days see some very interesting cases.
 I’m also sure they’d rather be elsewhere.
-I know I sure did.
+I know I did.

 Before I go any further, let me state for the record that every staff member I saw at the Edward facility that night seemed friendly, courteous, and professional.
 Let me also add that most of our past experiences there have been positive ones.
 It was only in hindsight that I saw a dreadful comedy of errors unfold—and I was playing the unfortunate straight man in that comedy.
 Without going deep into every detail, here are the low points of what happened.